 There are a number of limitations associated with cost-utility analysis.
 It has been argued that QALYs may suffer from a lack of sensitivity when comparing the efficacy of two competing yet similar technologies and in the treatment of less severe health problems.
 Chronic diseases, where quality of life is a major issue and survival less of an issue may also be difficult to accommodate in the context of the QALY.
-It has also been argued that preventive measures, where the impact on health outcomes may not occur for many years, may be difficult to quantify using QALYs.
-(67) Similarly, there is dispute regarding the capacity of QALYs to measure short-term outcomes (e.g. acute pain relief) that do not affect the quantity of life and regarding the availability of good quality utility values available for certain populations.
+It has also been argued that preventive measures, where the impact on health outcomes may not occur for many years, may be difficult to quantify using QALYs.(67) Similarly, there is dispute regarding the capacity of QALYs to measure short-term outcomes (for example, acute pain relief) that do not affect the quantity of life and regarding the availability of good quality utility values available for certain populations.

-Cost-benefit Analysis
+Cost-benefit analysis

-- 41 A cost-benefit analysis (CBA) is the broadest type of analysis; both costs and - consequences are presented in monetary terms with the net present value - determined as the difference in value between the discounted future streams - of incremental benefits and the incremental costs.
-(10) This method provides an - overall view as to whether a technology is economically desirable, i.e., - whether the benefits of employing a technology outweigh the costs, - simplifying decisions in the absence of budget constraints.
+A cost-benefit analysis (CBA) is the broadest type of analysis; both costs and consequences are presented in monetary terms with the net present value determined as the difference in value between the discounted future streams of incremental benefits and the incremental costs.(10) This method provides an overall view as to whether a technology is economically desirable, that is to say, whether the benefits of employing a technology outweigh the costs which simplifying decisions in the absence of budget constraints.

-- Money values may be assigned to the health outcomes in a number of ways.
-2 - The value of the consequences may be provided by patients, health 3 - professionals or by the general population.
-(10) Two common approaches to 4 - the conversion of health outcomes to monetary terms are the 'Willingness to 5 - Pay' and the 'Human Capital' approach.
-The former ascertains the maximum 6 - amount an individual is willing to pay to achieve (or avoid) a particular health 7 - outcome, or to increase (or decrease) its probability of occurrence.
-In the 8 - latter, the value of the healthy time gained from a technology is determined 9 - by the present value of future earnings.
-(12) 10
+Money values may be assigned to health outcomes in a number of ways.
+The value of the consequences may be provided by patients, health professionals or by the general population.(10) Two common approaches to the conversion of health outcomes to monetary terms are the 'willingness to pay' and the 'human capital' approach.
+The former ascertains the maximum amount an individual is willing to pay to achieve (or avoid) a particular health outcome, or to increase (or decrease) its probability of occurrence.
+In the latter, the value of the healthy time gained from a technology is determined by the present value of future earnings.(12)

-- The use of cost-benefit analysis is limited by the methods used to translate 13 - benefits to monetary values.
-(12) In practice, cost-benefit analysis is rarely used 14 - in healthcare because of the difficulties of expressing health benefits directly 15 - in monetary terms.
-(11, 68) 16
+The use of cost-benefit analysis is limited by the methods used to translate benefits to monetary values.(12) In practice, cost-benefit analysis is rarely used in healthcare because of the difficulties of expressing health benefits directly in monetary terms.^(11, 68)

-Cost-minimisation Analysis
+Cost-minimisation analysis

-- In a cost-minimisation analysis (CMA), alternative technologies are compared 18 - only in terms of their costs because their outcomes (effectiveness and safety) 19 - are found to be, or are expected to be, identical.
-Empirical justification using 20 - robust scientific evidence must be provided to support the claim that there is 21 - no meaningful difference in terms of important patient outcomes between the 22 - technologies being compared.
-23
+In a cost-minimisation analysis (CMA), alternative technologies are compared only in terms of their costs because their outcomes (effectiveness and safety) are found to be, or are expected to be, identical.
+Empirical justification using robust scientific evidence must be provided to support the claim that there is no meaningful difference in terms of important patient outcomes between the technologies being compared.

-- The practical application of cost-minimisation analysis is limited by the 26 - requirement of equivalent outcomes.
-With the exception of generic drugs, 27 - there are a limited number of technologies for which the outcomes are 28 - expected to be identical.
-Cost-minimisation analysis may be extended to 29 - comparisons of drugs with the same mechanism of action that produce - 30 - outcomes that would not be judged to be clinically different ('me-too' drugs).
-31 - However, it must be determined that the trial evidence to support equivalence 32 - was sufficiently powered to detect clinical differences.
-(13) 33
+The practical application of cost-minimisation analysis is limited by the requirement of equivalent outcomes.
+With the exception of generic drugs, there are a limited number of technologies for which the outcomes are expected to be identical.
+Cost-minimisation analysis may be extended to comparisons of drugs with the same mechanism of action that produce outcomes that would not be judged to be clinically different ('me-too' drugs).
+However, it must be determined that the trial evidence to support equivalence was sufficiently powered to detect clinical differences.(13)

-Appendix 2 - How to inflate retrospective health costs using the Consumer Price Index for Health
+Appendix 2 How to inflate retrospective health costs using the Consumer Price Index for health

-The most up-to-date costs should be used where possible, however if inflating retrospective costs the CPI for health should be used.
+The most up-to-date costs should be used where possible; however, if inflating retrospective costs, the Consumer Price Index (CPI) for health should be used.